Stanford GSB MBA Letters of Recommendation Guide - Questions, Tips, & Examples

 Once you have selected your recommenders, it is crucial to share your story and goals with them.
 By helping your recommenders understand your aspirations, career trajectory, and what you hope to achieve through your Stanford GSB MBA, they will be able to tailor their letters to support your narrative.
 This personalized touch will make your recommendation letters more compelling and impactful.

-In order to strengthen your recommendation letters, it is essential to provide your recommenders with specific examples of your accomplishments and the positive impact you have made in your roles.
+To strengthen your recommendation letters, it is essential to provide your recommenders with specific examples of your accomplishments and the positive impact you have made in your roles.
 By doing so, you enable them to substantiate their claims and provide concrete evidence of your potential to contribute to the Stanford community.
 Remember, evidence of your impact speaks volumes and can greatly enhance the credibility of your recommendation letters.

 When encouraging your recommenders to write about your strengths and character traits, it is important to emphasize the importance of showing, not just telling.
 Generic statements can often be vague and fail to leave a lasting impression.
 Instead, urge your recommenders to illustrate your strengths with concrete examples that highlight your unique qualities and abilities.
 This will make your recommendation letters more vivid and memorable.